melissawm/acquire-docs/docs/tutorials/configure.md

 `DeviceManager` contains a `devices` method which creates a list of `DeviceIdentifier` objects each representing a discovered camera or storage device.
 Each `DeviceIdentifier` has an attribute `kind` that is a `DeviceKind` object, which has attributes specifying whether the device is a camera or storage device, as well as `Signals` and `StageAxes` attributes.
 The `Signals` and `StageAxes` attributes would apply to device kinds such as stages, which are not yet supported by `Acquire`.

 `DeviceManager` has 2 methods for selecting devices for the camera and storage.
 For more information on these methods, check out the [Device Selection tutorial](https://acquire-project.github.io/acquire-docs/tutorials/select/).
-We'll use the `select` method in this example to choose a specific device.
+We'll use the `select` method in this example to choose a specific device for the camera and storage.

 ```python
 # Select the radial sine simulated camera as the video source